 In most places and countries around the world, men constitute a larger portion of the task force and tend to work for longer hours than their female counterparts.

 However, this is not always the case.
-There are in fact a few countries that have women working on average longer hours than men.
+There are in fact a few countries that on average have women working longer hours than men.
 In this article, I will explore those countries and try to understand what is happening there.

 The data has been taken from a recent survey by SalaryExplorer that involved 200,000+ employees and professionals from 100+ countries.
 The participants answered different career questions.
 Among the questions asked was how many hours you work in a day and how many days in a week.
 The number of weekly hours was calculated accordingly.

 The data comes directly from the employees themselves and it is not a curation of companies or government data, which I think is more authentic in painting an accurate picture.